sci-dev-git/libautomusic/README.md

 `libautomusic` allows you to create a unique music based on a given `picture` (all styles are acceptable), without any manual configurations or interventions.

-# Just few steps to begin with
+# Quick start

 In Windows you should prepare a MinGW or CygWin environment at first.
-In unix-like system these tings are all natrual.
+In unix-like system these facilities are all natrual for you.

-libautomusic requires the following libraries to be installed:

-* yaml-cpp (at least 0.6.2)

-* opencv (at least 3.0)

-Then start the terminal and type:
+Start a terminal:

     mkdir build && cd build
     ../configure
     make all
     make install

-You will get an executable program named 'libautomusic' in the prefix directory you specificed.
-The following command is to start our first composition by giving a picture.
+If things go right you will get a program named 'libautomusic' in your prefix directory.
+The following command is to start our first composition process by merely giving a picture.

     ./libautomusic your_image_file_here.jpg

 And you will get a MIDI file in the same path of the executable, which stores all the notes and voices of your new music.

-You can import this file into other MIDI editors for the futher polishing.
+For the futher polishing, you may want to import this file to other MIDI edition softwares.

+# Third-party libraries

+libautomusic requires the following libraries to be installed (if all the corresponding fetures are enabled):

+* yaml-cpp (at least 0.6.2)

+* opencv (at least 3.0) (optional)

+* libmp3lame (at least 3.1) (optional)

 # Maintain
 We're in maintenance of this project though currently the item is still in a very alpha stage.
 A bootstrap script is provided to construct building system.